twesterhout/lattice-symmetries/python/tutorial.md

 #### Spinful Fermionic basis

 The last case includes fermions with spin.
-The binary representations of basis states can be read as a pair of (fermions with spin up on lattice, fermions with spin down on a lattice).
+The binary representations of basis states can be read as a pair of (fermions with spin up on a lattice, fermions with spin down on a lattice).
 We can create a basis of spinful fermions as follows:

-### Expressions

-Let's take a look at a few examples.

-### Operators

-Based on an expression and a basis, we can build the corresponding operator acting on the chosen basis.
-Let's consider an example.
 ```sh
 basis = ls.SpinfulFermionBasis(2) #We create basis of spinful fermions on 2 sites
 basis.build() #build basis